Our Kind of People: Casting

 On May 12, 2021, Yaya DaCosta was the first to be cast in the series, in the role of Angela Vaughn.
 She was joined the following week by Morris Chestnut, in the role of Raymond Dupont.
 At the end of May 2021, Alana Bright was cast in a starring role.

 In June 2021, LeToya Luckett, Rhyon Nicole Brown, Joe Morton, Kyle Bary, and Lance Gross were cast in a starring roles while Debbi Morgan and L. Scott Caldwell were cast in recurring roles.
 In July 2021, Nadine Ellis joined the cast in a recasting, replacing Luckett.
 In August 2021, Raven Goodwin and Nicole Chanel Williams were cast in recurring roles.
 In October 2021, Melissa De Sousa and McKinley Freeman joined the cast in recurring capacities.

 Filming

 Principal photography for the series began on July 7, 2021, and concluded on November 24, 2021, in Wilmington, North Carolina.

 Release

 The series premiered on September 21, 2021, as a Tuesday night entry at 9 p.m. on Fox after the hit drama The Resident.
 On July 27, 2021, Fox released the first official teaser for the series.

 International

 In Canada, the series airs on CTV in a simulcast with Fox.
 It has been dumped to CTV 2 after 2 episodes due to low ratings.
 The series also premiered with the first 3 episodes on Disney+ via the streaming hub Star as an original series in selected countries.
 In Latin America, the series premiered as a Star+ original.
 In India, the series streams on Disney+ Hotstar, with episodes being made available the day after their U.S. broadcast.
+Due to budget cuts, the show was removed from all Disney streaming platforms on October 3, 2022, alongside other original Star shows.